 \section{Conclusion}

-We presented an executable, proven-safe, faithful and future-proof Coq mechanization.
-We have shown that with the right combination of encoding techniques, a manual shallow embedding of the ECMAScript backtracking algorithm is possible in Coq and can scale to the size of the specification.
-We additionally proved that the specification is safe, in the sense that it does always terminate and that failures never occur, some properties that could never have been formally verified without a mechanization.
+We have presented an executable, proven-safe, faithful and future-proof Coq mechanization of JavaScript regex semantics.
+We have shown that with the right combination of encoding techniques, a manual shallow embedding of the ECMAScript backtracking algorithm is possible in Coq and can scale to the full specification.
+We have additionally proved that the specification always terminate and that failures never occur, two properties that could not have been formally verified without a mechanization.
 Our work can be used to conduct more proofs about JavaScript regex semantics, for instance proving the correctness of optimizations used in widely deployed implementations.
-Finally, our development can be extracted to OCaml, providing an executable OCaml engine.
-We validated the correctness of this engine with the Test262 official conformance test suite and cross-validated it with the V8 Irregexp engine bundled with NodeJS and Google Chrome.\@ To our knowledge, this is the first mechanization of the ECMAScript specification of regexes in a proof assistant.
+Finally, our development can be extracted to OCaml or JavaScript, providing two executable regex engines.
+We validated the correctness of our mechanization with the Test262 official conformance test suite, and cross-validated it against the V8 Irregexp engine.
+To our knowledge, this is the first time the ECMAScript specification of regexes has been mechanized in a proof assistant.

-This work lays the foundations for future formal work about this regex language.
-In particular, we hope it will allow proving the correctness of alternative matching algorithms and rewriting-based optimizations for regexes.
-We also hope this will help researchers restate the semantics in a way that better suits their field, without sacrificing the assurance that these new formulations correctly reflect the ECMAScript regex language.
+Our work lays the foundations for future formal work about real-world regex languages.
+In particular, we hope that it will make it possible to prove the correctness of efficient matching algorithms, as well as rewriting-based optimizations for regexes.
+We also hope that it will provide a foundation for researchers to restate the semantics in a way that better suits their field, without sacrificing the assurance that these new formulations correctly reflect the ECMAScript regex language.